blueschistrocks/MechaCar_Statistical_Analysis/README.md

 - Fuel Economy
 - Emissions

 The null hypothesis would be the MechaCar fuel economy and emissions are statistically similar to it’s competitors.
-The alternative hypothesis MechaCar fuel economy and emissions are not statistically similar to it’s competitors.
+The alternative hypothesis is that MechaCar fuel economy and emissions are not statistically similar to it’s competitors.

 ## Statistical Tests
 A multiple linear regression analysis should be used to determine the factors that have the highest correlation/predictability with the